Doubly robust tests of exposure effects under high-dimensional confounding: Estimation of under model misspecification

 Hence one can estimate $\gamma$ by fitting a logistic regression model with a Lasso penalty, and then estimate $\beta$ by fitting a linear regression model again with a Lasso penalty and weights constructed using the estimates $\hat{\gamma}_{BR}$.
-Then the (unscaled) test statistic equals: